-Exelon understands the importance of being responsible stewards of our water resources.
-With operations in a variety of geographic areas across the United States, we are focused on understanding the specific needs and sensitivities of the watersheds in which we operate and strive to incorporate its value into our business planning.
-In 2011, Exelon utilized about 43.6 billion gallons of water per day.
-Constellation facilities utilized nearly 1.38 billion gallons per day.
-For both companies, over 99% of the water used is for cooling in the electric generation process, returned to its source without the need for chemical treatment.
+With operations in a variety of geographic areas across the United States, we are focused on understanding the specific needs and sensitivities of the watersheds in which we operate and strive to incorporate their value into our business planning.
+In 2012, Exelon utilized about 43.6 billion gallons of water per day.
+Over 98% of the water used is for cooling in the electric generation process, returned to its source without any degredation in quality.

-Both Exelon and Constellation completed the 2012 Carbon Disclosure Project (CDP) Water Survey to provide transparency into our efforts to manage the use and risks associated with this important resource.
+Exelon completed the 2013 Carbon Disclosure Project (CDP) Water Survey to provide transparency into our efforts to manage the use and risks associated with this important resource.

 Key Water Issues

 The primary environmental issues associated with power plant cooling water systems are consumptive use of water, thermal discharge, and entrainment and impingement of aquatic organisms.
 In response to the growing effects of climate change, there are also impacts associated with changing water flows and temperature trends.
 Exelon is monitoring watersheds to understand how these changes may impact the water resources with which we interact.